DIY Pumpkin Pom Poms

 Making pumpkin pom poms is easy, especially if you’re already familiar with how to make regular pom poms!
 This tutorial uses our favorite pom pom tool by Loome and our favorite pom pom yarn, Omegacryl, both available in the TNTP Shop!

-- Omegacryl yarn* or yarn of your choice – colors pictured: Burnt Orange, Terracotta, Orange, Mandarin, Mustard, Coral, Light Salmon, Flag Green & Olive Green (see below for a closer look at the colors in this tutorial!)
+- Omegacryl yarn* or yarn of your choice – colors pictured: Burnt Orange, Terracotta, Orange, Mandarin, Mustard, Coral, Light Salmon, Flag Green & Olive Green (see below for a closer look at the colors in this tutorial!) — you can also use our Pumpkin Patch yarn bundles in Omegacryl and Favorito!

 - Standard size Loome tool*